umich-cphds/createUKBphenome/README.md

 6. Output of all individuals that had sex-specific diagnose codes that did not match their sex

 ## Notes:
-- This script might require a ton of memory (~20 GB), because it reads and collects a lot of data into memory.
+- This script requires a ton of memory (~20-30 GB), because it reads and collects a lot of data into memory.
 - This script requires ICD data of the UK Biobank (ideally the most comprehensive list), `Genetic Sex` and `Sex`
 - Only samples with `Genetic Sex` equals `Sex` are kept, because it's unclear why it should be different (potential sources for mismatch: gender identity, bone marrow transplant, sample swap)